P7h/Spark-MLlib-Twitter-Sentiment-Analysis/README.md

 ### Visualization app
 After a few minutes of launching the Spark jobs, point your browser on the host machine to [`http://192.168.99.100:9999/`](http://192.168.99.100:9999/) to view the Twitter Sentiment visualized on a world map.

+Hover over a bubble to see additional info about that data point.

+## TODO
+* Visualization could be completely scrapped for something better and UX needs a lot of uplifting.
+* Use Spark wrapper for [Stanford CoreNLP](https://spark-packages.org/package/databricks/spark-corenlp) and reduce the boilerplate code further.
+* Update the project to Spark v2.0.
+	* Push out RDD; hello DataFrames / Datasets.
+* GIF animation of the visualization.
+* TBD

 > ###NOTE: